AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50814-an-admin-user-is-not-able-to-create-credit-memo.md

 ---
-title: "ACSD-50814: Admin user is not able to create credit memo"
+title: "ACSD-50814: Admin user not able to create credit memo"
 description: Apply the ACSD-50814 patch to fix the Adobe Commerce issue where an admin user is not able to create a credit memo.
 ---